Northern shoveler: Behaviour

 Groups of northern shovelers swim rapidly in circles to collect food from the surface by creating a funnel effect.

-Northern shovelers feed by dabbling for plant food, often by swinging its bill from side to side and using the bill to strain food from the water.
-They use their highly specialised bill (from which their name is derived) to forage for aquatic invertebrates.
-Their wide flat bill is equipped with well-developed lamellae – small, comb-like structures on the edge of the bill that act like sieves, allowing the birds to skim crustaceans and plankton from the surface of the water.
+Northern shovelers feed by dabbling for plant food, often by swinging their bills from side to side and using the bill to strain food from the water.
+They use their highly specialised bills (from which their name is derived) to forage for aquatic invertebrates.
+Their wide, flat bill is equipped with well-developed lamellae – small, comb-like structures on the edge of the bill that act like sieves, allowing the birds to skim crustaceans and plankton from the surface of the water.
 This adaptation, which is more specialised in shovelers, gives them an advantage over other dabbling ducks, with which they do not have to compete for food resources for most of the year.
 As a result, mud-bottomed marshes rich in invertebrates are their habitat of choice.

 The shoveler prefers to nest in grassy areas away from open water.
-Their nest is a shallow depression in the ground, lined with vegetation and down.
+The nest is a shallow depression in the ground, lined with vegetation and down.
 Hens typically lay about nine eggs.
-Drakes are very territorial during the breeding season and will defend their territory and mates from competing males.
-Drakes also engage in elaborate courtship displays, both on the water and in the air; it is not uncommon for a dozen or more males to pursue a single hen.
+The eggs measure 4.6–5.7 cm (1.8–2.2 in) in length and 3.3–3.9 cm (1.3–1.5 in) in width.
+Drakes are very territorial during the breeding season and defend their territory and mates from competing males.
+Drakes also engage in elaborate courtship displays, both on the water and in the air; not uncommonly, a dozen or more males maypursue a single hen.
 Despite their stocky appearance, shovelers are nimble fliers.

 This is a fairly quiet species.
-The male has a clunking call, whereas the female has a Mallard-like quack.
+The male has a clunking call, whereas the female has a mallard-like quack.